Foundation Stock Service

 From the glacial mountains of Sweden, the nomadic Sami people bred the first Swedish Lapphunds.
 As a result, the Swedish highly cherish these dogs and the Lapphunds have firmly established their position by being the first dog to be Swedish Kennel Club recognized.

-These dogs aren't only found in Scandinavia anymore but have permeated many other countries.
+These dogs aren’t only found in Scandinavia anymore and have permeated many other countries.
 Are you considering adopting one of these adorable pups to be part of your family?
 Learn more about this breed before inviting them to your home to give them the appropriate care and love they deserve.

-One fun fact about Swedish Lapphunds is that they are the oldest of the nine native breeds in this country and have earned their status as Sweden's national dog.
+One fun fact about Swedish Lapphunds is that they are the oldest of the nine native breeds to this country and have earned their status as Sweden’s national dog.
 The first official recognition of Swedish Lappies, as some call them, was back in 1903, but their lineages trace far beyond making them one of the most ancient breeds.

 If you would like to adopt this dog breed, you might have many questions racing through your mind.
 For example, is the Swedish Lapphund a good fit for first-time dog owners?
 Or, can I adopt a Swedish Lappie when I live in an apartment?